Blue Cat Audio - Software Made by Musicians for Musicians

 • Route Blue Cat's Dynamics MIDI output to Blue Cat's Gain (usually using a MIDI track, but this step depends on your host application).

-If you have issues performing the above tasks in your host application, please visit our website and check our step by step tutorials: http://www.bluecataudio.com/Tutorials/
+If you have issues performing the above tasks in your host application, please visit our website and check our step by step tutorials

-Note: in this mode, the output limiter is not in use.
+Note: in this mode, the output brickwall limiter is not used.

-If your host does not support MIDI CC, you can still use the side chaining capabilities of the plugin offline, thanks to its automation support.
-You will need to record the gain information as an automation curve and apply it to the other track.
+You will simply need to record the gain reduction (or increase) as an automation curve and apply it to the other track.
 You can either use Blue Cat's Gain Suite freeware plug-ins or use your host gain automation feature.

 The procedure if the following: